 QuickSilver Pro vs OpenAI

-For workloads where an open-source model is quality-equivalent, QuickSilver Pro is up to 30x cheaper than OpenAI.
-DeepSeek V4 Flash replaces GPT-4o-mini at ~73% lower cost; V3 replaces GPT-4o at ~16x lower output cost; V4 Pro replaces o3-mini at ~6x lower output cost; R1 replaces o1 at ~30x lower output cost.
-For vision, audio, image generation, and the Assistants API — stay on OpenAI.
+For workloads where an open-source model is quality-equivalent, QuickSilver Pro is up to 30× lower than OpenAI.
+DeepSeek V4 Flash replaces GPT-4o-mini at ~63% lower cost; V4 Pro replaces o3-mini at ~6x lower output cost.
+For audio and the Assistants API — stay on OpenAI.
+Vision we do have: 23 of our 40 models accept image input.
 This page is honest about which parts of OpenAI are worth their premium and which aren't.

 At a glance